jbjulia/crane-talk/README.md

-# crane-talk
+# Crane Talk
 A virtual gathering place for the IC to discuss open-source intelligence.

+## This project is under development, please check back soon.